aguang/website/_posts/2018-02-28-travis-ci-for-python-and-r.md

 ## Travis on multiple languages

 OK, let's say you're me and want to write some code that takes advantage of both R packages and python packages.
-These packages are specialized enough (say, for molecular evolution and epidemiological transmission) that you haven't been able to find equivalents in either language, and you also don't want to spend time retooling packages when it probably won't contribute towards your publications or PhD.
+These packages are specialized enough that you haven't been able to find equivalents in either language, and you also don't want to spend time retooling packages when it probably won't contribute towards your publications or PhD.
 You know how it is.
 So you decide to throw them together with the help of [rpy2](https://rpy2.bitbucket.io/), an interface to R from python.

 Since we are primarily calling R from python, we set up our `.travis.yml` file with the python language and a python3-only [build matrix](https://docs.travis-ci.com/user/customizing-the-build/#Build-Matrix):